-Researchers at the University of Leeds have developed a microfluidic platform for evaluating microbubble-assisted drug delivery to spheroids.
-The microfluidic technology helped in creating a physiologically relevant in vitro condition for trapping and culturing tumor spheroids and subjecting them to microbubble guided drug delivery.
+Researchers at the University of Leeds have developed a microfluidic chip for evaluating microbubble-assisted drug delivery to spheroids.
+The microfluidic device helped in creating a physiologically relevant in vitro condition for trapping and culturing tumor spheroids and subjecting them to microbubble guided drug delivery.
 The results of this study are published in the Journal of Controlled Release.

 “The use of microfluidics to create in vivo-like rates of flow and shear stress further enhanced the physiological relevance of the 3D culture system.
 Indeed, several results observed throughout this paper could be attributed to the effects of flow-induced shear stress, and may provide further insight into the mechanism of these therapeutics in vivo.”

 Tumors can resist drug penetration due to a variety of reasons such as interstitial fluid pressure.
 Physiological barriers in the tissue affected by the tumor make it difficult for the drug to reach the target site.
 Therefore, delivering drugs to tumors imposes a major challenge in cancer therapy.
 Also, a desirable drug delivery method should only target the affected part and avoid unnecessary interventions in other parts of the body.
 A potential solution for localized and noninvasive tumor drug administration is using microbubbles in a process called sonoporation.
 In this method, microbubbles circulate through the body and can carry therapeutic reagents.
 Ultrasound waves can focus on the part affected by the tumor and burst the microbubbles.
 This bursting leads to a temporary opening causing the drugs to be delivered to the target area.